IMScience-PPGINF-PucMinas/SkimCap/src/README.md

 This command will:

-- Use the summary located at `./data/input_summary.txt`
+- Use the summary located at `path/to/recurrent-transformer/video_feature/rt_anet_feat/trainval`
-- Use the hierarchy definition from `./config/hierarchy.json`
+- Use the hierarchy definition watershed_hierarchy_by_area
-- Apply the `mean` method for summary generation
+- Apply the `group_sparse_central_features` method for summary generation
-- Save the resulting features to `./output/features.csv`